OpenShot/libopenshot/doc/INSTALL-WINDOWS.md

   * If your compiler supports this flag (GCC, Clang, and most other compilers), it provides libopenshot with easy methods of using parallel programming techniques to improve performance and take advantage of multi-core processors.

 ## CMake Flags (Optional)
 There are many different build flags that can be passed to cmake to adjust how libopenshot is compiled.
 Some of these flags might be required when compiling on certain OSes, just depending on how your build environment is setup.
-To add a build flag, follow this general syntax:  $ cmake -DMAGICKCORE_HDRI_ENABLE=1 -DENABLE_TESTS=1 ../
+To add a build flag, follow this general
+syntax: `cmake -DMAGICKCORE_HDRI_ENABLE=1 -DENABLE_TESTS=1 ../`

 * MAGICKCORE_HDRI_ENABLE (default 0)
 * MAGICKCORE_QUANTUM_DEPTH (default 0)